 - When you ask your employer for an accommodation, it should be a two-way conversation-your boss must engage with you.
+While you are making good faith efforts to obtain a note from your doctor, your boss must begin engaging in this conversation to determine if an accommodation can be provided.
 If they ask for additional information to understand your limitation, you should provide it.
-If you have questions about whether a request is permissible, contact us at the phone numbers below. - Your employer may not discriminate against you due to your pregnancy, childbirth, and related medical conditions, including for requesting or using an accommodation. - O You are not entitled to receive your first choice accommodation, but your boss cannot send you out on leave if there is any other reasonable accommodation available that would address your pregnancy-related limitation(s). - O Your employer has to post up these rights where you can see them (like the break room) and give them to new employees.
+If you have questions about whether a request is permissible, contact us at the phone numbers below. - O Your employer may not discriminate or retaliate against you (e.g., fire, penalize, harass you, or count an absence related to pregnancy under no fault attendance policies) due to your pregnancy, childbirth, and related medical conditions, including for needing, requesting, or using an accommodation.
+Your employer also may not discriminate or retaliate against you while are making good faith efforts to obtain a note from your doctor. - You are not entitled to receive your first choice accommodation, but your boss cannot send you out on leave if there is any other reasonable accommodation available that would address your pregnancy-related medical need(s).